Hire Vehicles - Equality Act 2010

 At present we have approximately 130 licensed hackney carriage vehicles of which about 40 are wheelchair accessible.
-In addition, there are about 122 private hire vehicles of which 2 are wheelchair accessible.
+In addition, there are about 139 private hire vehicles of which 1 is a wheelchair accessible vehicle.

 Section 166 of the Act allows the Council to exempt drivers from the duties to assist passengers in wheelchairs if we are satisfied that it is appropriate to do so on medical grounds or because the driver's physical condition makes it impossible or unreasonably difficult for him or her to comply with the duties.

 We accept applications from drivers for an exemption under Section 166.
 The details of the application process are available by contacting our Licensing Team - as part of the application process drivers are required to submit an application requesting an exemption together with a medical certificate from their own GP.

 Our policy regarding driver exemptions can be found below.